dareyio/Linux_fundamentals/project-1/step3.md

 Answer: To delete a directory, supply the **-f** option to the **rm** command

 >>7.
-What is the appreviation command for print working directory? << ( ) ls
+What is the abbreviation command for print working directory? << ( ) ls
 ( ) dir
 (*) pwd